top of page

 Hot-cross buns

-Popular Easter Activities
+Popular Activities for Easter Fun

 Children searching for eggs on Easter

-• Doing Spring-themed crafts: Creating bunny masks, flower decorations, or Easter cards for family and friends using craft supplies.
+• Spring-Themed Crafts: Creating bunny masks, flower decorations, or Easter cards using craft supplies.

-• Attending church services: Participating in special Easter services at local churches.
+• Attending Church Services: Participating in special Easter services at local churches.

 Decorated Easter eggs